2.8. Provisions, Contingent Liabilities, Contingent Assets and Commitments

 As the revenues from Company's tower business are dependent on the sustainability of Telecom sector, Company believes that macro-economic factors, including the growth of Indian economy, interest rates as well as political & economic environment, technological Obsolesce, Operators going out of the business have a significant direct impact on Company's business, results of operations & financial positions.
 There are following positive developments in telecom sector:

-1. Government of India has introduced new telecom policy that to reform and simplify the regulatory and licensing regime for telecommunications.
-The policy is expected to remove bottlenecks in creating telecom infrastructure, protects users and provides a four-tiered structure for dispute resolution.
+1. Government of India has introduced new telecom policy that is expected to reform and simplify the regulatory and licensing regime for telecommunications, even as it removes bottlenecks in creating telecom infrastructure, protects users and provides a four-tiered structure for dispute resolution.
+Additionally in December 2024, the Department of Telecommunication (“DoT”) extended its support to the telecom industry by dispensing with the requirement of bank guarantee to be submitted for spectrum auctions held prior to the Telecom Reform package 2021 with certain conditions.

 4. Bharti Airtel Limited and Reliance Jio Infocomm Limited continue to roll out new sites to penetrate their 5G network.

-5. Hike in mobile call and data tariffs by telecom operators thereby increase in Average Revenue Per User (ARPU).
-The above are clear indicators of a huge opportunity for Tower Companies in India, as many new locations will be required for capacity expansion and greenfield coverage across India.
+The above are clear indicators of an opportunity for Tower Companies in India, as many new locations will be required for capacity expansion and greenfield coverage across India.
 In light of the same, the management of the Company believes that the aforementioned events in telecom sector are positive developments which will lead to increase in demand for its towers and thereby increase in the revenue and EBITDA levels.
-The Company has already mapped sites for proposed 4G/5G rollout by its customers and negotiations are on to onboard the customers on unused sites.
+The Company has already mapped sites for proposed 4G/5G rollout by its customers.

 (ii) Amounts in INR are recorded at the closing exchange rates applicable at the respective year end as stated on the Reserve Bank of India website.